xmha97/PortableApps/PortableApps/mtPortable/Other/Source/Readme.txt

 ==================

-Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to Mp3tagPortable.exe called Mp3tagPortable.ini.
+Some configuration in the PortableApps.com Launcher can be overridden by the user in an INI file next to mtPortable.exe called mtPortable.ini.
 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to Mp3tagPortable.ini next to Mp3tagPortable.exe.
+To use it, copy AppNamePortable.ini from this directory to mtPortable.ini next to mtPortable.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false